 tummy tuck at Red Rose Desire

 A Tummy Tuck typically takes around three hours under general anaesthetic.
 Your surgeon will either use a “Standard” or a “Mini” Tummy Tuck method which will be discussed and agreed in the initial consultation.
 A “Standard” tummy tuck will consist of an incision being made into the abdomen in a curved shape to allow for the abdomen to be pulled back together and stitched into place.
 Excess fat and skin are removed to give the stomach a firmer, tighter look.
 Finally, the belly button will be repositioned to ensure the procedure leaves a natural result.
 The “Mini” tummy tuck consists of a similar procedure however the belly button is left untouched.
 The surgeon will work around this area to remove the excess fat and skin, tightening the muscles to, again, give a firmer looking stomach area.

-The recovery time can vary from patient to patient, rest assured your team will provide all the information needed along with a compression garment and follow up appointments.
+The recovery time can vary from patient to patient, rest assured your team will provide all the information needed along with advice on a compression garment and follow up appointments.
 You must give yourself time to relax and heal for at least 2 weeks, not resuming physical activity for a minimum of 6 weeks following your surgery or upon advice from your aftercare nurse.

 Frequently Asked Questions